Features

 | Create | Create Set | Creates a new Set from the current selection. | |

-| Add | Add | Adds selected items to the active set.
-Uses Smart Filters (AnimLayers/ChannelBox). | |
+| Add | Add | Adds selected items to the last selected Set. | |

-| Remove | Remove | Removes selected items from the active set.
-Uses Raw Selection. | |
+| Remove | Remove | Removes selected items from the last selected Set. | |

-| Apply | Apply | Forces the TimeSlider to show keys from the selected Set. | |
+| Apply | Apply | Applies the selected Set to the TimeSlider to show only its keys. | |

 | Capture | Capture | Takes the current TimeSlider contents and saves them as a new Set. | |

-| Select | Select | Selects the actual Set node in the Outliner. | |
+| Select | Select | Finds and selects the Set currently applied to the TimeSlider. | |

-| Reset | Reset | Restores the TimeSlider to show standard selection keys. |
+| Reset | Reset | Restores the TimeSlider to its default state. |

 Detailed Workflows